crsren/minexx/README.md

 + **Project Organization**
   + This folder shows how we organized our project, containing our meeting records and an explanation of the project development methodology and tools we used, among others.
 + **Sources**
-  + This is a place with all sources we found useful, organized according to 4 topics
+  + We uploaded any sources we found useful here, organized according to 4 topics
     + Minexx
-    + ASM
+    + Artisanal and Small-Scale Mining (ASM)
-    + (Impact) Investment funds
+    + Impact Investment funds (IIF)
     + Blockchain & Security Tokens